 Our Analysis and Test Results

 There are three subtle, elegant colors to choose from — Black, Army, and Deep Denim — that compliment the style.
 Insulated with 650 R.D.S Certified Hydrophobic European Duck Down we didn't feel restricted when wearing it and the down didn't feel too bulky.
 Weighing in at 1.9 lbs, this model is on the lighter side.

 We can't deny how warm the Deep Cover.
 At first, it seemed like any other winter jacket; it consists of an okay amount of down, a nice style, and a cozy hood.
 We soon found that it's nearly perfect, despite not being waterproof.
 Insulated with 650 RDS Certified Hydrophobic European Duck Down, this model is warmer than The North Face Metropolis Parka II and almost as warm as our Best Buy award winner, the Marmot Montreaux.
 If a super warm contender isn't entirely what you're looking for, check out something like the Arc'teryx Patera or the Columbia Heavenly.
 The Deep Cover is ideal when temperatures don't drop below freezing or if you want to wear layers underneath.

 The detachable hood with a faux fur ruff added extra warmth in windy, stormy, and cold temperatures.
 The hood was snug and warm enough that a beanie underneath wasn't necessary.
 An added feature that made a difference in cold weather was the nylon cuffs with thumb holes.
 We loved this feature.
-Unlike The North Face Gotham II Hooded Down Jacket or the Patagonia Down With It Parka, that lacked any cuffs at the wrist, the Deep Cover kept cold air out.
-This allowed for us to be outside even longer when temperatures started to drop.
+Unlike The North Face Gotham II Hooded Down Jacket or the Patagonia Down With It Parka that lacked any cuffs at the wrist, the Deep Cover kept cold air out.
+This allowed us to be outside even longer when temperatures started to drop.
 The Kuhl Arktik Down Parka also has cozy and protective cuffs.
 A feature we like to see.